Herbal-Care-Products

 4. Limit Fiber

 Fiber slows digestion and can form bezoars.
+That’s why go with low-fiber diet.
 Avoid raw vegetables, skins, seeds, and tough plant fibers.

 5. Chew Thoroughly